Nearly Christmas, with Appropriate Weather

 By this time, unfortunately, two factors were coming into play that would put an end to the activities.
 Firstly, we were running out of time and secondly, Kas felt as sick as a dog and obviously wasn’t enjoying herself.
 She can’t have been, because she actually said she wasn’t happy.

-So a quick find, a quick signature, and quickly jump back into the car to fetch the kids, having first stopped off to pick up the remains of last night’s pizzas to be used for lunch.
+So a quick find, a quick signature, and quickly jump back into the car to fetch the kids.
+We first stopped off to pick up the remains of last night’s pizzas to be used for lunch.
 They were actually still in excellent condition and the “remains” managed to feed five of us happily – Ami decided she’d rather have a cheese sandwich and crisps.
 Some things never change.